by Jessica Petrucci

 Check out a few of these resources for more information on the benefits of mindfulness.
 To learn how stress might be affecting your gut health, try the Ixcela test.
 All Ixcela customers will be granted access to a Mindfulness Library, another tool that we are developing to help you improve your gut health scores.

-Digital Marketing Manager Jessica Petrucci has a background in biotechnology as well as yoga and fitness.
+Jessica Petrucci has a background in biotechnology and is a certified yoga instructor.
 As a collegiate athlete, fitness has always been an important part of Jessica’s life.
 She takes a holistic approach to health, encompassing mind, body, and spirit.
 Coming from a place of personal experience, Jessica has seen how lifestyle and stress can take a toll on gut health and overall wellness.
-She strives to help Ixcela customers realize that, by living a well-balanced lifestyle, they can be the best and healthiest versions of themselves.
+She strives to help others realize that, by living a well-balanced lifestyle, they can be the best and healthiest versions of themselves.

 . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .